PandoraMedia/scooch/docs/benefits_of_scooch.rst

 Where the :code:`-m` option specifies a module that the Scooch :code:`Configurable` hierarchy is defined in (must be in your :code:`PYTHONPATH`), and :code:`-f` specifies the :code:`Configurable` type for which you want to view the options for.

-If you want to construct a skeleton config file for a given class, you can use the scooch wizard (currently in alpha):
+If you want to construct a skeleton config file for a given class, you can use the Scooch wizard (currently in alpha):

 .. code-block:: bash

     scooch construct -c ./config.yaml -f Batcher -m batcher

 The wizard will prompt for selecting options for any :code:`Configurable` attributes in the :code:`Batcher` class.
-Once complete ./config.yaml will be produced, populated by defaults and documentation on each of the parameters.
+Once complete :code:`./config.yaml` will be produced, populated by defaults and documentation on each of the parameters.